Become an Expert in Caring for Pets

 Signs of disease present in two different ways:

-A local problem (e.g. tooth decay, local abscess, or broken bone).
+- A local problem, e.g., tooth decay, local abscess, or broken bone.

 The first sign to watch out for is a dog’s refusal to eat or drink.
 A normally vigorous eater refusing its food is a sure sign something is wrong.
 Fussy or picky feeders can make this sign less obvious and knowing the dog well will help determine if changes in eating patterns have emerged.

-A slightly increased pulse rate suggests pain, while a rapid pulse suggests fever.
+A slightly increased pulse rate often suggests pain, while a rapid pulse suggests fever.
 An irregular pulse can indicate heart trouble.
 In a very sick animal, the pulse is weak and feeble.
 The vital signs of a sick animal will change.
 The temperature may go up or down.
 A rise in temperature of one or two degrees usually indicates pain, while a rise of more usually indicates infection.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor